 Updated May 11, 2020.
-On May 5 and 7, 2020 the Equal Employment Opportunity Commission ("EEOC") released additional updates to its technical assistance bulletin entitled, "What You Should Know About COVID-19 and the ADA, the Rehabilitation Act, and Other EEO Laws."
+On May 5 and 7, 2020 the EEOC released additional updates to its technical assistance bulletin.
 This new guidance addresses employers' obligations to employees with certain underlying medical conditions that the CDC has identified as placing them at higher risk for severe illness if they were to contract COVID-19, and is addressed below in the Reasonable Accommodation Section.
-The EEOC initially issued guidance on this issue on May 5 but retracted it, in part, just hours later, stating that the information had been "misinterpreted in press reports and social media."
-The EEOC's updates with respect to the Americans with Disabilities Act ("ADA") have been incorporated into this memorandum.
+The EEOC initially issued guidance on this issue on May 5 but retracted it, in part, just hours later, stating that the information had been "misinterpreted in press reports and social media."1 The EEOC's updates with respect to the ADA have been incorporated into this memorandum.2

 Updated April 23, 2020.
 On April 23, 2020 the EEOC released another update to its technical assistance bulletin.
-The EEOC's April 23 additions with respect to the Americans with Disabilities Act ("ADA") have been incorporated into this memorandum.
+The EEOC's April 23 additions with respect to the ADA have been incorporated into this memorandum.